vagrawal/gsoc-progress/vagrawal/progress.md

 # 12 July

 Fixed many hanging pieces.
 Code quality is not very good now, but things seeems to work.
 Finally got LM to work completely, as I left it in a partially working state for quite some time.
 Commiting a fairly big update, which also includes many utilities for making FST in the format we need it.

+# 14 July

+There were still bugs in the LM part and I fixed them.
+Now it is producing possible and likely sentences.
+Also, Integrated LM in train.
+Now I am only training where there is no out of vocabulary words.
+Also did more modularization of the code.